openstack/glance/doc/source/admin/notifications.rst

   For INFO events, it is the image id.
   WARN and ERROR events contain a text message in the payload.

+* task.create

+  For INFO events, it is the task dict with result and message as None.
+  WARN and ERROR events contain a text message in the payload.

+* task.delete

+  For INFO events, it is the task dict with ``deleted`` set to True and ``deleted_at`` set to the deletion timestamp.
+  WARN and ERROR events contain a text message in the payload.

 * task.run

   The payload for INFO, WARN, and ERROR events contain the following: